William George Bruce

-William George Bruce (March 17, 1856 – August 13, 1949) was a Milwaukee author, publisher of educational, historical and religious books, and founder of the American School Board Journal.
+William George Bruce (March 17, 1856 – August 13, 1949) was an American author, publisher of educational, historical and religious books, and founder of the American School Board Journal.
 He was a noted civic leader for the Milwaukee School Board, the Milwaukee harbor, and the Milwaukee Auditorium, and active in Milwaukee and state politics.

 Early life and education

 William George Bruce was born March 17, 1856, in Milwaukee, Wisconsin, the first of ten children of Augustus F. Bruce and Apollonia Becker.
 His father was a ship's carpenter, helping build vessels to sail the Great Lakes.

 William's early education was at home due to illness, although he attended St. Mary's parish school when he was eleven.
 His early jobs including cigar making.
 He attended night school for a time in Milwaukee and also later in Louisville, Kentucky, where he worked in a picture frame factory.
 On his return to Milwaukee, he studied at the Spencerian Business College.